don-bski/model-railroad/README.md

 **OS: Linux RPi-3**<br/>
 An advanced model railroad control program written in perl.
 Used for automating things like block occupancy detection, track signaling, turnout positioning, and reverse loop polarity.
-Uses forked processes for signal indications and slow motion turnout positioning using S90 mini-servos.
+Uses forked processes for signal indications and slow motion turnout positioning using the SG90 micro servos.
 A perl based barebones webserver is implemented for operational status display by computer or phone web browser.<br/>
 <br/>
 The Raspberry Pi-3 model B was used in this project.
 Newer versions such as the RPi-4 or RPi-5 should also work.
 The RPi runs Raspberry Pi linux which includes code libraries for driving GPIO pins.
 Off-the-shelf